 The source conveys the message with the help of verbal as well as non-verbal communication.

-Sometimes written and visual types of communication may also be involved.
+Sometimes the written word and visual types of communication may also be involved.
 The primary objective of the source is to convey the thoughts or ideas they have to the receiver.

-As explained above, the message’s intention is dependent on not only the words of the message but also the tone, voice modulation, and manner in which the messages are conveyed to the other person.
+As explained above, the message’s intention is dependent on not only the words of the message but also the tone of voice, voice modulation, and manner in which the messages are conveyed to the other person.

 Different elements come into play in various types of communication.
 For example, tone, voice modulation will matter in verbal communication, while the grammar and punctuation matter in written communication.

 On the other hand, in the case of non-verbal communication, your gestures and body language matter while in the case of visual communication, the pictures, its settings, and visual quality will matter.

 The method in which the messages are communicated from one point to the other is called a channel.
 Channels are essential to convey the message from the source to the destination.

 If the message is not transmitted, then the desired action will not be taken, and the communication process will not be valid.